pnp/sp-dev-fx-extensions/README.md

 Description | Multiple lines of text | No |
 ItemUrl | Multiple lines of text | No | Can be changed to Url (but needs code change)

+4. Under advanced settings of the list, set
+- Read access to "Read items that were created by the user" and
+- Write access to "Create items and edit items that were created by the user"

+5. Add "Created By" to the indexed columns (can be found under list settings)

 ## Improvements

 - The code in this sample stores data in a list.
 Instead of this, the data can stored as a json array in a user profile property.
-Or, if there is any other way to store data that can be added too.
+Vardhaman has wrriten a nice blog on [editing user profile properties](http://www.vrdmn.com/2016/08/first-spfx-webpart-getset-single-value.html) Or, if there is any other way to store data that can be added too.